F2c8ac3c 7787 41B6 90Ad 5Bb1a8a324a1

 Congratulations on becoming a foster carer!
 The time has arrived to welcome a child into your home.
 You may be feeling a mixture of emotions including excitement and nerves - that’s normal!

 You may have received information about the child from your supervising social worker, the child’s social worker, and perhaps previous foster carers.
-If the placement is planned, you may have had an opportunity to read the child's profile information and meet them.
+If the move is planned, you may have had an opportunity to read the child's profile information and meet them.

 You may have provided a 'family booklet' to be shared with the child in advance, which may include photos of your family members, pets, and home, to help the child prepare for their move.
 Depending on the circumstances and age of the child, you may instead want to do this with the child after they have arrived.